Giddyspurz/WifiSteal/README.md

 Send The Embedded File to The Victim

-Once The Victim opens the file the Credentials will be Emailed {Consider using an anonymous email for this task}
+Once The Victim opens the file the Credentials will be Emailed {Consider using an anonymous email for this task i.e protonmail}

-Happy Hacking Pal
+Happy Hacking
 :-))